 - Frozen shoulder

-In many cases, poor posture and overuse cause stress to the muscles, ligaments, and other tissue that supports your shoulder.
+However, in many cases poor posture and overuse cause stress to the muscles, ligaments, and other tissue that supports your shoulder.

-High Line Rehab PT works with you to determine the cause of your condition.
-You and your physical therapist work together to develop a comprehensive treatment plan designed to relieve your pain as quickly as possible and restore the full range of motion to your shoulder.
+Firstly, High Line Rehab PT works with you to determine the cause of your condition.
+You and your physical therapist work together to develop a comprehensive treatment plan designed to relieve your pain as quickly as possible.

 In most cases, shoulder pain clears up with at-home care.
 If self-care measures like rest, ice, and over-the-counter pain relievers aren’t effective, High Line Rehab PT can help you find the right treatment.

-You should also book an appointment if your shoulder pain is accompanied by swelling, redness, or warmth around your shoulder joint, then you should book a consultation with us.
+If your pain is accompanied by swelling, redness, or warmth around your shoulder joint, then you should book a consultation with us.

-The movements of the shoulder are incredibly complex, making shoulder pain difficult to pinpoint.
-The physical therapists at High Line Rehab PT are highly skilled at movement analysis of the shoulder.
-The practice has years of experience evaluating shoulder movement to determine the exact location of your pain.
+The movements of the shoulder are incredibly complex, making the pain and discomfort difficult to pinpoint.
+Luckily, the physical therapists at High Line Rehab PT are highly skilled at movement analysis of the shoulder.
+The practice has years of experience evaluating shoulder mobility and injury.

 - Electrical stimulation